aristanetworks/anta/docs/getting-started.md

 ## Test your network

-To test EOS devices, this package comes with a generic CLI entrypoint to run tests in your network.
+ANTA comes with a generic CLI entrypoint to run tests in your network.
 It requires an inventory file as well as a test catalog.

 This entrypoint has multiple options to manage test coverage and reporting.